cosmo0920/cosmo0920/README.md

 I'm currently interested in logging, container environments, monitoring metrics with InfluxDB/Prometheus(, and modern browsers).

-  * I'm currently working for logging ecosystem which creates Fluentd, monitoring Fluentd, and also kubernetes daemonset logging.
+  * I'm currently working for logging ecosystem which creates Fluent Bit/Fluentd, monitoring Fluent ecosystem, and also kubernetes daemonset logging.
   * Also interested in Windows and macOS ecosystem.

 <hr>